quanyang/quanyang.github.io/_posts/blog/2016-06-21-x-ctf-finals-2016-john-sick-web-20.md

 ---

-For this challenge, the truncation issue in the registration feature has been fixed.
+For this challenge, the truncation issue in the registration feature of web 15 has been fixed.
 So, the first step is to register and login as any user.

-The description of the challenge tells you to obtain the source code of index.php, this means that there must be a way to read the source code.
+The description of the challenge tells you to obtain the source code of index.php, this also hints that there must be a way to obtain the source code.

 ![](/resources/images/x-ctf/johnsick_upload.png)

 After logging in, we see that there's a feature for users to upload images.
-However, it says clearly that only jpg is allowed and if you tried to upload a jpg file, you'd see that the image will be successfully uploaded and displayed.
+However, it says clearly that only jpg is allowed.

 ![](/resources/images/x-ctf/johnsick_uploaded.png){: width="600px"}

-However, if you tried any other links, you'd see that the upload would fail and no image would be shown.
+If you tried uploading using a URL of a valid JPG image, you'd see that the image would be successfully uploaded and displayed.
+However, if you tried any links that does not end with `.jpg`, you'd see that the upload would fail and no image would be shown.
 This was actually due to a filter on the URL.

 {% highlight PHP linenos %}
 <?php